dwavesystems/demos/antenna-selection/README.rst

 ===========================
 This code was taken from the webinar, *Quantum Programming with the Ocean Tools Suite*.

-A graph representing antenna coverage.
-Each of the seven nodes below represent seven different antennas with some amount of coverage.
+This is a graph representing antenna coverage.
+Each of the seven nodes below represents seven different antennas with some amount of coverage.
 The edges between each node represent antennas with overlapping coverage.

 .. image:: readme_imgs/example_original.png